jcmartinezmori/jcmartinezmori_old.github.io/about.md

 ---
 layout: page
 title: About Me
-subtitle: The story of a Bucket
+description: The story of a Bucket
 permalink: /about/
 ---
 Reader, this is not a blog.
 My name is **Adrian Glitch** and I'm a thinker, self taught mathematician and writer; and I don't just write fiction.
 Welcome to my little corner of paradise.
 You can find me on facebook, twitter or on github.
 The first one I detest.
 The second one I shall not use and the third one -- there you shall find nothing.
 Do you think my writing is unclear, inconsistent and the work of a madman?
 Shoot me an email at `adrianglitch.auth@gmail.com` and make me happy.
 I have a strictly no comment policy on my website.
 If you have an educated opinion, shoot me an email and I'll be more than happy to reply.
 I may even put it up here for the entire world to see.